We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 Update iPhone iOS

-Sometimes, the cause of dictation on iPhone not working could be an adamant software bug which you can get rid of by updating your iPhone’s iOS to the latest version available.
+Sometimes, the cause of Dictation on iPhone not working could be a software bug, which you can get rid of by updating your iPhone’s iOS to the latest version.
 Even if it’s not actually a software bug, installing the latest iOS version can clean up your iPhone and correct various other issues.

 • Click Settings and open the General option.